Industrial action information for staff

 - What is a picket line?
 Can I cross it?

-During strike action it is possible that picket lines of striking staff might be present around the University campus outside various buildings.
+During strike action, it is possible that picket lines of striking staff might be present around the University campus outside various buildings.
 Picketing is a lawful activity where staff who support the strike stand outside their normal place of work to inform other staff members why they are striking.
-Picketing should be undertaken peacefully and it should not prevent those who are not striking to go to work or continue doing their usual work.
+Pickets should only include individuals who are employed by the University.
+Picketing should be undertaken peacefully and it must not prevent those who are not striking to go to work or continue doing their usual work.

 What to do if you want to participate in industrial action